adityatelange/hugo-PaperMod/content/posts/papermod/papermod-features/index.md

   ShowBreadCrumbs: true
 ```

-Can be diabled for particular page's front-matter
+Can be disabled for particular page's front-matter

 ```yml
 ---